aws-greengrass/aws-greengrass-lite/docs/spec/executable/ggconfigd.md

 ## Data Model

 The greengrass datamodel is a hierarchical key/value store.
 Keys are in the form of paths: `root/path/key = value`.
-Keys / Paths are case insensitive (though they may be stored internally with case).
+Keys/paths are case insensitive (though they may be stored internally with case).

 Any data is permitted in a value.
 The data that goes in, is returned when read.